marjohnsen/shellsmith_workspace/README.md

 ### `apps/init.sh`

-This script will always be executed first regardless of dependencies.
-Can be used to install initial stuff from other package managers, set up environment variables, other stuff that do not require a stand alone script.
+Will always be executed first if choosen.
+Can be used to install stuff from package managers, initial setup, etc..

 ### Best practices

-Try to write the scripts such that they can be run multiple times without causing issues.
+Try to write the scripts such that they can be executed multiple times without causing issues.
 This is especially important for the `apps/init.sh` script.
+I tend to start every script by trying to remove the current configuration before intalling the new one.Conveniently, I can easily update the configuration by running the script again.